 Savvy Subs and Adds: Try 2 tablespoons of fresh dill to replace some or all of the parsley.

 3. Citrus Tahini Dressing

 This healthy homemade dressing is slightly thick, thanks to the inclusion of tahini.
-The oil is optional, and the dressing tastes full bodied and flavorful with or without!
-The flavors are kid friendly, and so it makes eating salad a little more interesting for the little ones.
+The flavors are kid friendly, and so it makes salad recipes a little more interesting for the little ones.
 Another one from my “Saucy and Dippy” chapter in LTEV!

 3 tbsp freshly squeezed orange juice

 2 tbsp tahini

 1 tbsp apple cider vinegar or coconut vinegar

 2 – 2 ½ tbsp agave nectar or pure maple syrup (adjust based on tartness of orange juice

 ½ – 1 tsp fresh ginger, roughly chopped

 1 very small clove garlic (optional)